Elyra

 • flush Str caches.

 This is verified with a deliberate bleed probe: a scoped() binding returns the same id on every request without the reset (bleed) and a distinct id with it (isolated).
-Under load: 500/500 requests 200, worker RSS flat (~64→66 MB over 600 requests — no accumulation), zero errors.
+Under load: 500/500 requests 200, zero errors.
+(The reset stops per-request bleed; a slow framework-level memory accumulation remains — see Memory growth & recycling below.)

 The full, framework-version-aware reset (covering every flow: sessions, auth, config sandboxing, …) will live in the askr-laravel package.
 The template covers the common sources of bleed; audit your app's own static/singleton state.